-The Scan Tool provides the additional ability to retrieve enhanced DTCs from most Chrysler/Jeep, Ford/Mazda, GM/Izusu, Honda/Acura and Toyota/Lexus vehicles, as well as Anti-Lock Brake System (ABS) DTCs and vehicle information.
+The Scan Tool provides the additional ability to retrieve enhanced DTCs from most Chrysler/Jeep, Ford/Mazda, GM/Izusu, Honda/Acura and Toyota/Lexus vehicles, as well as Anti-Lock Brake System (ABS) and Supplemental Restraint System (SRS) DTCs and vehicle information.
 The types of enhanced data available depends on the vehicle make.

-The Scan Tool is also compatible with most Chrysler, Ford, GM, Honda and Toyota vehicles equipped with OBD1 systems.
+The Scan Tool is also compatible with most Chrysler, Ford, GM, Honda and Toyota vehicles equipped with OBD1 systems with purchase of optional OBD1 upgrade.